NegarehMir/ECSE321Project/workplan.md

 ### Due Apr.
 15
 - Prepare and Submit Source Code -- Evan
 - Slack time (in case features take more time than anticipated) -- All of us

-****Should we remove the whole HL.U section and replace it with PB.U?**

-Evan: Perhaps the PB.U requirements could be moved into HL.U, but I wouldn't delete either of them entirely.

-****Add deadline for when low-priority features will no longer be worked on